The Green Elephant: Plot

 Epifantsev and Pakhomov are then sent to the basement, where they are subjected to various humiliating acts by the captain, while the guard watches.
 Osmolovsky suddenly turns to Maslaev, and asks him why is he standing there, since he will be executed in an hour as well.
 The guard doesn't realize that the captain isn't being serious, and wets himself out of fear, after which the captain whips him to make him dance, while Epifantsev and Pakhomov sing "Yablochko".
 Epifantsev struggles to get out of the hole in the basement's floor, screaming and ranting of his sanity, and orders Pakhomov to catch a rat for him to eat.
 The captain returns, and asks them questions about the Northern Formation.
 Taunting Epifantsev's requests for food, the captain forces him to oral sex, to which he begs that Pakhomov receives it instead.
 The captain then subjects him to oral sex, muttering the names of the Japanese carrier ships at Pearl Harbor.
-Driven to insanity, Epifantsev beats the captain with a pipe and bites off his face, before sodomizing him and tearing off his trachea.
+Driven to insanity and reaching a breaking point, Epifantsev attacks the captain using a pipe and bites off his face, before sodomizing him and tearing off his trachea.
 He then makes Pakhomov blow it, pretending like it is an elephant's trunk.

 Upon realizing that he has murdered a human, Epifantsev commits suicide.
 Pakhomov mourns him, muttering about his experiences with his mother.
 Some time later, Maslaev comes to the bloodied basement, proclaiming himself a colonel, and asks Pakhomov to accompany him to some celebration.
 He then gets on a chair and puts a rope around his neck, and Pakhomov knocks the chair over.
 Pakhomov plays with the corpse for a while, singing about the "Green Elephant", before falling asleep among the dead bodies.

 There are also several black-and-white scenes showing the guard walking the hallways, drinking and eating his meal, and complaining about the prisoner's behavior affecting the prestige of the military.
 During the credits, the guard is shown screaming "I am a colonel" and "I will be a colonel".